FrostDigital/fruster-api-gateway/docs/interceptors.md

 Each interceptor can take _one_ of the following actions:

-* `respond` to instruct API gateway to provide a response directly and not pass further down the chain
+* `respond` to instruct API gateway to provide a response directly and not pass it further down the chain
-* `next` to instruct API gateway to pass the message down the chain but using the (optionally) modified response returned by interceptor
+* `next` to instruct API gateway to pass the message down the chain but using the (optionally) modified response returned by interceptor (default)
-* `noop` do nothing but continue processing (is this really needed?)

 > Important: If interceptor responds with an error, the API gateway will not continue to process it and respond directly.